So what are the best B vitamins for energy?

 The truth is, B vitamins are organic compounds that support energy metabolism.
 Do they produce energy?
 Not quite.
-But they do make it possible for us to use energy sources.
+But they do make it easier for us to use energy sources.

 And make no mistake, if B vitamins are lacking, you’ll definitely feel tired.

 Now let’s take a look at how they do the wonderful things they do.

 B Vitamins for General Health – Mechanisms of Action

 Vitamins are a group of organic compounds the body needs to function normally, but they’re not synthesized by the body.
 Scientists believe this is an evolutionary adaptation.

 Since vitamins are common in most foods, and it would require extra energy to create them ‘in-house’, the human body simply stores them for later use.

 I find this kind of ironic, because nowadays people in developed countries are eating junk food all the time, and they can’t get enough micro nutrients from their diet.

 So they have to take supplements just to avoid any deficiencies, and stay relatively healthy.
 Weird…